Open-Systems-Pharmacology/OSP-Qualification-Reports/DDI_Qualification_CYP3A4/report.md

 [9] [Willmann S, Lippert J, Sevestre M, Solodenko J, Fois F, Schmitt W. PK-Sim®: a physiologically based pharmacokinetic ‘whole-body’ model.
 Biosilico 2003.1(4):121-24.](https://www.sciencedirect.com/science/article/pii/S1478538203023424?via%3Dihub)

 ## 5.2 Mathematical Implementation of Drug-Drug Interactions
 **DDI modeling: Competitive inhibition**

-A detailed representation of the mathematical implementation of competitive enzyme inhibition  can be found in the OSP manual [here](https://docs.open-systems-pharmacology.org/working-with-pk-sim/pk-sim-documentation/pk-sim-compounds-defining-inhibition-induction-processes#competitive-inhibition-simple-setting-with-one-inhibitor).
+A detailed representation of the mathematical implementation of competitive enzyme inhibition can be found in the OSP manual ([https://docs.open-systems-pharmacology.org/working-with-pk-sim/pk-sim-documentation/pk-sim-compounds-defining-inhibition-induction-processes#competitive-inhibition-simple-setting-with-one-inhibitor](https://docs.open-systems-pharmacology.org/working-with-pk-sim/pk-sim-documentation/pk-sim-compounds-defining-inhibition-induction-processes#competitive-inhibition-simple-setting-with-one-inhibitor)).

 **DDI modeling: Mechanism-based inhibition**

-A detailed representation of the mathematical implementation of mechanism-based enzyme inhibition  can be found in the OSP manual [here](https://docs.open-systems-pharmacology.org/working-with-pk-sim/pk-sim-documentation/pk-sim-compounds-defining-inhibition-induction-processes#irreversible-inhibition).
+A detailed representation of the mathematical implementation of mechanism-based enzyme inhibition can be found in the OSP manual ([https://docs.open-systems-pharmacology.org/working-with-pk-sim/pk-sim-documentation/pk-sim-compounds-defining-inhibition-induction-processes#irreversible-inhibition](https://docs.open-systems-pharmacology.org/working-with-pk-sim/pk-sim-documentation/pk-sim-compounds-defining-inhibition-induction-processes#irreversible-inhibition)).

 **DDI modeling: Induction**

-A detailed representation of the mathematical implementation of enzyme induction can be found in the OSP manual [here](https://docs.open-systems-pharmacology.org/working-with-pk-sim/pk-sim-documentation/pk-sim-compounds-defining-inhibition-induction-processes#enzyme-induction).
+A detailed representation of the mathematical implementation of enzyme induction can be found in the OSP manual ([https://docs.open-systems-pharmacology.org/working-with-pk-sim/pk-sim-documentation/pk-sim-compounds-defining-inhibition-induction-processes#enzyme-induction](https://docs.open-systems-pharmacology.org/working-with-pk-sim/pk-sim-documentation/pk-sim-compounds-defining-inhibition-induction-processes#enzyme-induction)).

 ## 5.3 Automatic (re)-qualification workflow
-[Open Systems Pharmacology](http://www.open-systems-pharmacology.org) provides a dynamic landscape of model repositories and a database of observed clinical data.
+Open Systems Pharmacology ([https://www.open-systems-pharmacology.org/](http://www.open-systems-pharmacology.org)) provides a dynamic landscape of model repositories and a database of observed clinical data.
 Additionally, a technical framework to assess confidence of a specific intended use has been developed (qualification runner and reporting engine).
-This framework allows for an automatic (re)-qualification workflow of the OSP suite, comprising the following steps (**Figure 1**):
+This framework allows for an automatic (re)-qualification workflow of the OSP suite, comprising the following steps [**Figure Appendix-2**](#figure-appendix-2):

 - PBPK model development and verification with observed data,